-When the Gong.io team started sharing our deck before opening sales calls, we learned it’s a winning move.
+When the Gong.io team started sharing our deck before opening sales calls, we learned it was a winning move.

-If you want to see how closely your buyer paid attention to your deck, start your call with, "Based on the information in the deck I sent, where should we start?”
+Then, you can begin the conversation during your presentation with a statement like, “Based on the information in the deck I sent, where should we start?”

-It’s tempting to stick to a positive and linear story during your sales presentation.
-That usually involves talking about benefits, outcomes, and desired results.
-But that approach is a mistake.
+It’s tempting to stick to a positive linear story during your sales presentation.
+That usually invokes talking about benefits, outcomes, and desired results.
+But, that approach isn’t always the best.

-Before you discuss solutions and results, you must understand the problem.
-More importantly, you have to be sure your prospect understands (read: admits to) the problem.
+Before discussing solutions and results, you must understand your prospect's problem.
+More importantly, you have to be sure your prospects understand the problem.

 3. Talk about Point A. Don’t skip to point B.

-This tip is 100% linked to the last one.
-There’s a problem (Point A) and a desired outcome (Point B).
+This is 100% linked to the tip above.
+There’s a problem (point A) and desired outcome (point B).
 Point A is the status quo.
-It’s the problem your buyer will continue to face if they don’t make a change.
+It’s a problem your buyer will continue to face if they don’t make a change.

-Now you’re getting the inside scoop on deal-closing sales presentations.
 Make your buyer feel the pain that results from the status quo.
-Convince them the pain is only going to get worse without your solution -- because you know that to be true.
+Convince them the pain will only worsen without your solution — because you know that to be true.

 You should only talk about benefits once they’re on board with that line of thinking.
 Urgency is what allows benefits to land.
 Without urgency, benefits are just happy points that hold no real meaning.

-Buyers are the experts on their company’s circumstances.
-But they want insights into their situation from you.
+Buyers are experts on their circumstances, but they want insights into their situation from you.

-You’re most likely to impress a buyer by telling them something new about themselves.
-They’re bogged down in their own perspective, and your shiniest offering is new insight into their problems and opportunities.
+You’re most likely to impress a buyer by telling them something new about themselves, as your offering is a unique insight into their problems and opportunities.